paul-hammant/tbd/content/observed-habits/index.md

 of a slowdown in proximity to a release.
 Sure, a couple of developers out a team might be assigned to bug-fixing closer to the release but everyone else is going to work at full speed.

-Generally speaking the trunk is a place to firehose commits into, and the habits of the developers are such that everything is ready to go live.
+Generally speaking, the trunk is a place to firehose commits into, and the habits of the developers are such that everything is ready to go live.
 If a team is doing 12 releases a year, then a release branch that is cut on the just in time basis and is the one that is observed to be 'frozen' because of the absence of developers.
 Refer [branch for release](/branch-for-release/).